-- 1. Nursing students must not transmit or place online individually identifiable patient information. - 2.
-Nursing students must observe ethically prescribed professional patient-nurse boundaries. - 3.
-Nursing students must not post content that could harm a patient's privacy, rights, or welfare. - 4.
-Nursing students must not share or post information or photos gained through the nursepatient relationship. - 5.
-Do not use the Kitty DeGree School of Nursing marks, such as logos and graphics, on personal social media sites without written permission from Office of Public Information. - 6.
-Do not use the University of Louisiana Monroe's name to promote a product, cause, or political party or candidate. - 7.
-Use of the Kitty DeGree School of Nursing marks (logos and graphics) for school sanctioned events must be approved (posters, fliers, postings) by administration. - 8.
-It is expected that during clinicals and classes, use of a smartphone/tablet and other devices employed for social media will be only as authorized by faculty and facility policy. - 9.
+- 1. Nursing students must not post content that could harm a patient's privacy, rights, or welfare. - 2.
+Nursing students must not share or post information or photos gained through the nurse-patient relationship.

+- 3. Nursing students must not use the Kitty DeGree School of Nursing marks, such as logos and graphics, on personal social media sites without written permission from Office of Public Information. - 4.
+Nursing students must not use the University of Louisiana Monroe's name to promote a product, cause, or political party or candidate. - 5.
+Use of the Kitty DeGree School of Nursing marks (logos and graphics) for school sanctioned events must be approved (posters, fliers, postings) by administration. - 6.
+It is expected that during clinicals and classes, use of a smartphone/tablet and other devices employed for social media will be only as authorized by faculty and facility policy. - 7.
 No phone conversations or texting are allowed at any time while in patient/client areas or in the classroom.
-If the student needs to respond to an emergency text or phone call during class, the student is asked to leave the classroom and respond as deemed necessary. - 10.
-Use of computers (smartphones/tablets, notebooks, etc.) shall be restricted to note taking and classroom activities.
-Use otherwise is distracting for not only the student involved in the activity but those in the immediate area/vicinity. - 11.
+If the student needs to respond to an emergency text or phone call during class, the student is asked to leave the classroom and respond as deemed necessary. - 8.
+Use of computers (smartphones/tablets, notebooks, etc.) in the classroom shall be restricted to note taking and classroom activities.
+Use otherwise is distracting for not only the student involved in the activity but those in the immediate area/vicinity. - 9.
 No student shall videotape, photograph or voice record professors, instructors, or fellow students for personal or social media use without the express written permission of the faculty or fellow student.
 At NO time shall patients/clients be videotaped, photographed or voice recorded without written permission of the patient/client and of the facility.